rjmoggach/nuke-py/README.md

 This is a curated collection of python tools for Nuke.

 I take no author credit for any of these whether I've written them or not.
+They've come from many different people and morphed over the years into what they are now.
 They've all been cleaned up to match my own [PEP 8](http://legacy.python.org/dev/peps/pep-0008/) preference for styling python code.
-I'm not a fan of camelCase as it's too easily mistaken for Capitalized and I always favor indents of 2 spaces instead of 4 spaces or tabs.
+I'm not a fan of camelCase as it's too easily mistaken for Capitalized and I always favor indents of 2 spaces instead of 4 spaces or tabs. (despite VFX tendencies to prefer silly camelCase)

 ## Function Input Conventions